Bodily Autonomy and Abortion: Are Pro-Life Laws Invasive?

-In focusing on the humanity of the unborn child, pro-life arguments sometimes gloss over the uniqueness of pregnancy.
+In focusing on the humanity of the unborn child, pro-life arguments sometimes gloss over the unique demands of pregnancy.
 But it’s precisely the uniqueness of pregnancy from which its unique moral obligations arise.

 A pro-choice friend of a friend offered the following challenge to pro-lifers: